 Mr. Terry serves on the board of the Washington branch of the International Dyslexia Association and is the past president of the board for Country Village Day School.
 He is also a past president and coach for Northeast Seattle Senior Little League and currently coaches Bellevue baseball.

 Mr. Terry was born in New York, New York, and has lived in many of the major metropolitan areas in the United States (New York, Houston, St. Louis, Chicago, Detroit, Washington D.C., Los Angeles and Seattle).
 He is an avid baseball fan and still attempts to play in the Olympic Division of the Puget Sound Senior Baseball League.
 He is also a dedicated fly fisherman.
-He enjoys any outdoor Involvement involving his family.
+He enjoys any outdoor activity involving his family.

 Honors and Recognitions

 Mr. Terry was listed in Seattle Metropolitan Magazine in 2015 and 2016 as one of King County’s “Top Lawyers.”
 They culled their listings from Super Lawyers.

 Bar and Court Admissions